kaizu/nurgle/README.md

 >
 > -- <cite>The Chant of Nurgle</cite>

+An example of the output is available [here](https://kaizu.github.io/nurgle/).

 ## How to

 Packages, `cmake`, `clang-3.8` and `libc++-dev`, and Boost headers (e.g. `libboost-dev`) are required to build this.